vtex-apps/availability-notify/docs/README.md

 2. Open your store’s Store Theme app directory in your code editor.

-3. Add the Availability Notify app to your theme’s in your store theme peer dependencies on `manifest.json`.
+3. Open your app's `manifest.json file` and add the Availability Notify app under the `peerDependencies` field.

 ```json
   "peerDependencies": {
     "vtex.availability-notify": "0.x"